 The basis of value-based management is the risk-appropriate allocation of capital to the individual business activities.
 This enables us to evaluate the acceptance of underwriting risks and investment risks both in light of individual risk / return aspects and against the backdrop of our overall risk appetite.
 Our internal capital model supplies the key parameters for this purpose.
 Starting out from the Group’s overall risk situation, capital is first allocated to the functional areas of underwriting and investments.
 We then further divide the capital within the underwriting sector, first between the business segments of property & casualty reinsurance and life & health reinsurance and then between the various reinsurance products according to risk categories / treaty types and lines.
 In this way, we ensure consistent adherence to our profit targets – allowing for risk, cost and return considerations – in the evaluation and pricing of our various reinsurance products.

 In order to manage the portfolios and individual treaties we apply underwriting-year-oriented measurement principles based on expected cash flows that appropriately accommodate the specific characteristics of property & casualty and life & health reinsurance.
 The attainment of targets in a particular financial year is also of interest – especially from the standpoint of shareholders.
-Based on our internal capital model, the foundation of our enterprise management, we strive to generate a profit in excess of the cost of capital.
+Based on our economic measurement according to Solvency II principles and our internal capital model, the foundation of our enterprise management, we strive to generate a profit in excess of the cost of capital.
 This return – which is the decisive ratio for the management of our business activities – is referred to as Intrinsic Value Creation (IVC).